zeroclipboard/zeroclipboard/docs/instructions.md

   /** @deprecated */
-  // The class used to indicate that a glued element is being hovered over
+  // The class used to indicate that a clipped element is being hovered over
   hoverClass: "zeroclipboard-is-hover",

   /** @deprecated */
-  // The class used to indicate that a glued element is active (is being clicked)
+  // The class used to indicate that a clipped element is active (is being clicked)
   activeClass: "zeroclipboard-is-active",

   /** @deprecated */